Rio 2: Production

 On January 25, 2012, while speaking to the Associated Press, Sérgio Mendes who co-wrote a song for the first film spoke about the sequel, saying: "I think the plan is for the movie to come three or four months before the World Cup.
 Fox has been talking about (it) and it looks like it's going to happen.
 We're going to have a meeting I think next week and Carlos is coming to town to tell us the story, and it looks like it's a go."
 In April 2012, Deadline Hollywood reported that Jesse Eisenberg had signed up to reprise his role as Blu, and Anne Hathaway had also signed on to reprise her role as Jewel.
 In October 2012, Variety stated that Carlos Saldanha had officially signed a five-year deal with 20th Century Fox that allows him to helm live-action and/or animated films, with the sequel being part of that contractual agreement.

-Screenwriter Don Rhymer died on November 28, 2012 from complications relating to his head and neck cancer positive diagnosis, during the writing phase of the sequel.
+Screenwriter Don Rhymer died from complications relating to his head and neck cancer positive diagnosis on November 28, 2012, while working on the film.
 In January 2013, Rodrigo Santoro confirmed his return to voice ornithologist Tulio Monteiro, as well as hinting that the sequel's setting will involve the Amazon.
 20th Century Fox and Blue Sky unveiled the first teaser trailer at the annual Las Vegas, Nevada CinemaCon on April 18, 2013.
 On May 14, 2013, that same trailer was released online worldwide, and attached with Epic.
 Entertainer Bruno Mars joined the cast as Roberto after director Carlos Saldanha caught his performance on Saturday Night Live.
 During production, Mars offered his own personal touches that better shaped his character's physical appearance, personality, and voice.

 Release

 Rio 2 was released to international theaters on March 20, 2014.
-The film's premiere was held in Miami, Florida on March 20, 2014.
+The film's premiere was held in Miami, Florida, on March 20, 2014.
 The film was released theatrically in the United States on April 11, 2014.

 The film's theatrical release was preceded by Almost Home, a short film produced by DreamWorks Animation to promote their 2015 film Home (20th Century Fox handled distribution for DWA's films at the time of its release).